briancaffey/RedLM/ARTICLE.md

 ![RTX 4090D 48GB](/static/redlm/RTX4090D.jpg)

-Also, the team behind NVIDIA's TensorRT-LLM seems to be mostly Chinese NVIDIA employees in Beijing (from my observations of GitHub contributor profiles).
-This might be why the TensorRT-LLM LLM API has such good support for Chinese language models!
-I recommend the [Dwarkesh Patel podcast episode with @Asianometry and Dylan Patel of Semianalysis](https://www.youtube.com/watch?v=pE3KKUKXcTM) for interesting look at China's role in the semiconductor industry.

 NVIDIA recently concluded it's AI Summit in Mumbai.
 I was intrigued by the fact that Hindi has unique challenges that have have limited the development of Hindi LLMs compared to the development of English and Chinese LLMs.
 In a conversation with Jensen Huang, Indian industrial titan and CEO of Reliance Industries Mukesh Ambani spoke about his aspirations and ambition for India to overcome these challenges and develop a Hindi LLM.
 In a viral moment Mukesh Ambani shared that through devotion to attaining knowledge through the Hindu Goddess of knowledge Sarawati, India will be met by the Goddess of prosperity, Lakshmi.
-Just a few days later [NVIDIA Unveils Nemotron-4-Mini-Hindi-4B: AI for India's 500 Million Hindi Speakers](https://indiaai.gov.in/article/nvidia-unveils-nemotron-4-mini-hindi-4b-ai-for-india-s-500-million-hindi-speakers).

 ![Mukesh Ambani](/static/redlm/mukesh_ambani.png)

+NVIDIA recently released a small language model for Hindi at the AI Summit in Mumbai called  [Nemotron-4-Mini-Hindi-4B](https://indiaai.gov.in/article/nvidia-unveils-nemotron-4-mini-hindi-4b-ai-for-india-s-500-million-hindi-speakers).
 Hindi LLMs could enable applications to explore important works of literature from India.
-A comparable work of literature in size and cultural significance might be the Ramayana.
+I don't know that much about India literature, but a comparable work of literature in size and cultural significance might be the Ramayana.

-The Ramayana is an ancient Indian epic that tells the story of Prince Rama's heroic quest to rescue his wife, Sita, who has been kidnapped by the demon king Ravana.
+*The Ramayana is an ancient Indian epic that tells the story of Prince Rama's heroic quest to rescue his wife, Sita, who has been kidnapped by the demon king Ravana.
 Set in a world of gods, demons, and celestial beings, the story explores themes of duty, loyalty, and the triumph of good over evil.
 Guided by wisdom, strength, and the support of devoted allies like Hanuman, the monkey god, and his brother Lakshmana, Rama's journey is a deeply spiritual tale, celebrated for its poetic beauty and moral depth.
-The Ramayana continues to inspire and captivate audiences across cultures.
+The Ramayana continues to inspire and captivate audiences across cultures.*

 The Ramayana story journeyed to Thailand centuries ago, transforming into the Ramakien, a Thai adaptation that retains the essence of the original Indian epic while adding distinctive Thai cultural elements.
 Introduced through trade, diplomacy, and cultural exchange between India and Southeast Asia, the story became deeply woven into Thailand’s art, literature, and performance traditions.
 Thai kings, particularly King Rama I, adapted and documented the Ramakien, giving it a prominent place in Thai history.
 Lavishly detailed murals surrounding the Temple of the Emerald Buddha in Bangkok’s Grand Palace depict the Ramakien in over 178 panels that totaling over 2 kilometers in length.
-On a recent visit to the Grand Palace, I imagined having an application that could link the detailed murals to elements of the story.
+On a recent visit to the Grand Palace, I imagined having an application that could link the detailed murals to elements of the story in Hindi, Thai, English, Chinese or any language.

 ![Ramakien murals surrounding Temple of the Emerald Buddha](/static/redlm/ramakien.png)